RaunakChhatwal/pi-dsl/architecture.md

 ### 1. Haskell Type System Core

-The Haskell implementation is based on the pi-forall language, a simple dependently typed language originally developed for OPLSS 2022.
+The Haskell implementation is a fork of the educational pi-forall language by Stephanie Weirich.

 #### Key Modules: